Skip to main content

 Related: 6 Marginalized & Vulnerable Groups of People Porn Fetishizes

-And when these girls become sexually active, they are not only interpreting their own observations and comparisons, but also those of their partners:
+As girls become sexually active, they interpret not only their observations but also those of their partners.

 But girls aren’t the only ones who have been misled by porn to believe that “sexy” has to look or act a certain way.